margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I believe and have found that playing music and participating in improv brings joy and helps to share stories.
 I also enjoy learning to paint, apprecating others' music, and appreciating others' paintings.
 I believe that all of mankind can express musicality.
 [2021]

 ## Relationship to Art ##
-* Learned about history through a song and learned about gender stereotyping through music.
-Learned about light in the darkness through my own memories of seeing the light in the darkness.
-Appreciate the artwork in office spaces.
-Work on composing music and playing around.
-Interested in how filmmakers turn children's books and other books into film.
+* Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships.
+* Learned about light in the darkness through my own memories of seeing the light in the darkness.
+* Appreciate the artwork in office spaces.
+* Work on composing music and playing around.
+* Interested in how filmmakers turn children's books and other books into film.
+* Learned about the idea of taking bold risks and "failing big" in an improv class, and how improv relates to entrepreneurship.

 ## Nature ##
 *I believe* nature allows a simpler and fuller life [in 2009, 2010]